kyletolle/the-mechanism-collection/index.md

 But what are valleys but graves, and mountains but the dirt to be cast in on top of us after we've fallen into them?

+---

+# 10

+## This is a combination of all the other drafts of the Fourth.

+---

+# The Fourth Mechanism

+## Reclamation

+### Preface

+Yea, do we all know of the Song and the Inanimate and, at last, the Animate.
+But the current understanding is flawed and knows nothing of what is happening now or will soom come to be.

+Unlike those before me, I describe the outrage of Her Mechanism.

+Sandwiched between stunting growth and eviscerating heat, our Mother struggles outward.
+But what she spits is far sweeter than previous Mechanisms.

+Her point of view is one we ignore, however crucial it is to our now-fevered plight.

+Swinging oaths as tree branches, I've broken more promises than backs.
+Building ladders straight to the sky in order to avoid socialization.
+Winds don't deter me, but the cold they bring just might.

+---

+Echelons of order.
+Governance.
+A self-guided system is bound to fault; error.
+Decimator of organization (the void).

+It began with the worms.
+Devouring the surface of the world, tunneling and delving.
+Causing an itch that stirred the Inanimate.
+And once roused, It noticed the creeping crawling filth that covered Its surface.

+Grass clinging, trees protruding, creatures roaming - tresspassing - all about.

+Spitting ash plumes and wasted tears, the Fourth Mechanism pits us against a layer of corruption in desperate want to feel UV rays.
+(Earth is polluting the air with smog to kill us so she can feel the sun on her rocky crust again.)

+Magma flung crystalizes in flight; stinging as it litters the ground.
+Forests suction themselves to earth in an attempt to stifle cornice.
+The film of vegetation occasionally burst through by the fingers of the energetic crust.
+Oceans squatting on the depths; trenching the union between Void and Void.
+Sandwiched between stunting growth and eviserating heat, our mother struggles outward.
+But what she spits is far sweeter than previous mechanisms.

+Cataclysmic clouds creeping, crushing, currently catalyzing conversion.

+Her exhalations plunder the virii of their strength.

+The earth is a pockmarked and scarred world.
+Mountains rise up, chasms yawn, earthquakes are chills down the spine because we are creeping muck-vermin.
+We, in our ignorance, have angered Her.
+Her wrath and retribution are nigh and there will be no corner where her revenge does not strike.
+The creatures on this earth: a pestilence to Her.
+The grass and trees smother Her surface, while her fingers thrust upward.
+All creeping creatures as mites that scurry and itch.
+It has been long since her birth and now she does slumber.
+But we can see evidence of her awareness.
+We emit smoke and soot; she coughs madly in storms of anguish.

+The earth was lulled to sleep, that we then arose, but when the world wakes, we will be in for a lot of trouble.

+We are an infection the world will soon kill off.

+The energy of collusion, of coming together, in 2 broke down Her defense mechanisms.
+This allowed the Animate to take over in 3.
+But now her defenses are back up, which causes the Fourth.
+(This is what the Fourth will interpret the first 3 to mean).

+We delve deeply; she groans and tosses fitfully.
+We spread dominion; she lashes back with fire and chasms and floods.
+We, the crawling muck, have only limited time before she is fully awakened and her attention is focused on us.
+To be rid of the eaters of the song.
+Her surface has stretched, bent, contorted to stop the spread of the grasses, but the Animate has spread its roots afar.
+The forests strangling her breath.
+And we see where she has managed to flaw free and break through the crust we've set.
+There is no denying the grief we've caused; that which she now smells accutely and will make herself rid of.
+The end shall soon be upon us when she rains sulfer upon her pockmarked skin.
+When she splits open her hide and eats the eaters.
+The ashes will be stirred in the wind as she rolls from her bed and shakes off our sloughing carcasses.
+She will spit the Song from her mouth and quench the fith which steal her energy.

+And where It had rested peacefully before, It set to reclaim itself and be rid of the pestilance, the virii, fungus, parasites.

+Oceans boiled and the waves became tumultuous.
+The sky darkened and winds conspired to form great storms.
+The land shook with wrath and vehemently vomitted motel cor and poisonous fume.

+Waters (rivers and lakes) spread and drowned.
+Mountains raised up and thrust bony appendages through the muck and mire.

+And so here we are today with the Earth revolting against the Animate.

+Taking action, growing more desperate increasingly violent.
+Not to rest until it has purged itself of the smothering Film.
+Usurpers and encroachers.

+So here we find ourselves today...
+Fighting a battled for a place on which we have no claim.

+We attempt to thwart Its designs by delving, building, marring.
+Fill the air with a thick dense cloud (smog) designed to lure it back to a sonorous slumber.
+Ever waring, never conquering.

+But then, life is resolute.
+It desires to cover and consume and feed itself, gorging to as to multiply.

+We are a harmful, prideful, foolish thing.
+A mistake.
+Not an embodiment of the Song.
+The world has every right to assert its dominance, its independence, and wipe us out.
+We shouldn't fight it at all.

+Beware.
+Repent.
+Regret.

+Unless we repent, repent, delay, she will soon wash we, the lecherous Animate, from her heart, mind, body.
+Unless we appease, we'll be dead when she begins her Reclamation.

+---

+Note: This is one of my favorite interpretations.
+Can we have the voice of all the rest of it be like this?

+Since the covering of the Inanimate, we have lulled the planet into slumber, like a child under blankets.

+And our gases have choked her lungs and made her eyesight foggy.

+But not forever will she sleep.

+And she will discover our tresspass and Reclaim what is hers.

+Already we see indications; the ground trembles, oceans surge, winds topple, fires devour.

+Like the tossing of a fitful sleeper, she begins to notice our presence.
+And when she fully awakens, there will be nowhere to hide.

+Her spine shall burst forth from the forests, her fingers pry loose from the plains, her skin slough off our cities.

+And then may she become animated in a way that not even we can.

+The destruction has begun and there is no end in sight.

+We've taken up residence on hallowed ground, tarnishes the land, sullied the air, corrupted the native presence and hope with our greed, malice, bickering, and thoughtlessness.

+Unless we repent our evil ways and live without impact... go unnoticed... we shall be underneath the soil, fire eating our air, while mountains topple over into the pits that have opened under us, and we shall be buried, dead, and forever resented for our malfeasance.

+We've interrupted the Song.
+It'll be corrected and go on.
+Enduring in spite of us.

+We sit on the instrument's strings, dampening the chords.
+She will strum and she will be heard.